ashsi/bootcamp/README.md

 # bootcamp
-Coding tasks from the HyperionDev bootcamp: python backend software engineering.
+Coding tasks from the HyperionDev bootcamp: backend software engineering.

 Funded by the Department of Education.